freaktechnik/justintv-stream-notifications/.github/CONTRIBUTING.md

 If your language doesn't exist yet, just request a new team for it and I'll approve it as soon as possible.

+There is [a toutorial](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/l10n) how translations work and how you can live-test them.

+I try to give as much contextual information as possible on Transifex.
+The glossary contains some common words, sometimes there are specific translation instructions or screenshots (in the string comments).
+If you're unsure where the string would be used, check the name of the string key, it generally contains whatever part it belongs to and if it's a label or whatever.

+All strings for settings are tagged as "settings" and everything in the Channels Manager is tagged as "cm".

 ## Providers
 If you are versed in JavaScript, especially in writing CommonJS modules, you can try to write a module for a provider.
 If you don't have an idea for a provider to add, check [all issues with the provider tag](https://github.com/freaktechnik/justintv-stream-notifications/labels/provider).